An overview of supply chain finance and FAQs

 Crossflow is a working capital marketplace.
 Our platform connects corporates and their suppliers to funders.
 Our global network of funders ranges from global banks and alternative investment funds to family offices and high-net-worth investors.

-We offer supply chain finance, dynamic discounting and purchase order financing.
+We offer supply chain finance and dynamic discounting with funding cost optimisation driven by Crossflow's pricing engine.
 Our advanced technology helps corporates and their suppliers achieve full process automation with high-grade data security and simple, seamless integration with their operational systems.
 Our mission is to help corporates connect with funders to release millions in working capital, automate payments, strengthen supply chain relationships and grow sustainably.

 Where do I begin if I'm looking to implement a supply chain finance programme?